-Tax evasion scams, including fraudulent tax return preparation, cost taxpayers billions of dollars every year and is continuing to grow.
+Tax scams, including fraudulent tax return preparation, cost taxpayers billions of dollars every year and is continuing to grow.
 The Internal Revenue Service (IRS) reports that criminal investigations into fraudulent tax return preparers continue to rise.

 Dishonest tax preparers can commit fraud in a number of ways.
 They can claim inflated personal or business expenses, false deductions, unallowable credits or excessive exemptions on returns prepared for their clients.
 Fraudulent preparers also may manipulate income figures to obtain fraudulent tax credits, such as the Earned Income Tax Credit.

 Missing the signs that a preparer could be abusive could cause the taxpayer considerable financial problems.
 Some of the most common signs include: